1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

 you build a pile of hot garbage on javascript. period.

-because you never understood that javascript is a way to interact with the browser and the markup, because you never understood the markup, because you don't fucking read.
+because you never understood that javascript is a way to interact with the browser and the markup, because you never understood the browser, because you never understood the markup, because you don't fucking read.

+maybe start with "hypermedia for dummies"?

 ## "sikes! i use htmx"

 sikes on you, you fuck.

-does this look like a blog rant of peace? this is war, motherfucker.
+does this look like a blog rant of peace?

+this is war, motherfucker.

-you come to battle with your megatron-ass voltron-build made of htmx, alpine.js htmx-sse,
+you come to battle with your megatron-ass voltron-build glued with `htmx`, `alpine.js`, `htmx-sse`, `htmx-head-support`, `htmx-idiomorph`, `htmx-alpine-morph`, `htmx-multi-swap`...

-htmx-head-support,
-htmx-idiomorph,
-htmx-alpine-morph,
-htmx-multi-swap...
-looking like a janky knight in a cyber conflict.
+you look like a janky knight in a cyber conflict.

 we're gonna laser beam your rusty helm with half the code and a fraction of the complexity. hold still